Jerry Robertson (racing driver)

 Jerry Robertson (born January 27, 1962) is an American former professional stock car racing driver.
 He competed part-time in NASCAR from 1996 to 2006 (as well as one ARCA race in 1987).
-He primarily drove for underfunded teams in the Cup, Xfinity and Truck Series as well as in NASCAR's Southwest and Midwest Series, winning twice in the Southwest Series.
+He primarily drove for underfunded teams in the Cup, O'Reilly and Truck Series as well as in NASCAR's Southwest and Midwest Series, winning twice in the Southwest Series.
 He is notable for being the first ever driver for Furniture Row Racing, a team based out of Denver (also where Robertson is from) that would go on to win multiple races in the NASCAR Cup Series and the 2017 NASCAR Cup Series championship after starting out as an underfunded team in the series.

 Racing career

 Early career

 Robertson began his racing career as a high school senior at Colorado National Speedway and won eight races, garnering the Rookie of the Year title.
 Over the next twelve years, he was a fixture on the national dirt-track racing scene, winning 126 times.
 In 1994, he switched to paved racing, and was named Rookie of the Year and champion in the NASCAR Grand American Modified Division.
 After being named "Oval Track Driver of the Year", he ran in the NASCAR Northwest Regional Championship Series, winning titles in 2003 and 2004.